Installing SAS and Thunderbolt LTO tape drives

 YoYotta v4 subscriptions can be configured for between one and eight LTO drives.

-The ATTO H680 is a great card and it is still fully supported by all macOS versions including Sequoia, however it has been replaced by the H1280GT, so it might not be available.
+The ATTO H680 is still fully supported by all macOS versions including Sequoia, however it has been replaced by the H1280GT, so it might not be available.

 ATTO H1280 + H1280 GT